morskyjezek/si667-2025-activities/index.markdown

 display-posts: false
 ---

-Welcome to the SI 667 "activities" page!
+Welcome to the SI 667 resources page!
+This site is a public reference that supports the course.
+This main page lists the labs and guides that will be of use as you complete assigned work.
+The page will be updated over the course of the term.

+# Labs {#labs}

 Below you will see a table of currently assigned lab activities.
-For those that have passed, you will also find a link to the "key," which provides explanation and solutions for each question.
+For those activities that have completed, you will also find a link to the "key," which provides explanation and/or solutions for each question.

-# Labs

-{% include labs-list.html %}
+{% include labs-table.html %}